 SW Jewels' Commitment to Mother Earth & Her People

-All of the silver and gold that I work with is 100% recycled.
-This includes sheet and wire stock that I order from my local refinery, as well as any castings that I order when using the lost wax method.
+All silver and gold in SW Jewels creations is 100% recycled.
+This includes sheet and wire stock that is ordered from a New Zealand refinery, as well as any silver and gold castings made using the lost wax method.
+All prefabricated silver and gold chain used in SW Jewels creations is made from recycled stock.

 You may have noticed that I use the term “consciously sourced” when speaking about the gemstones that I use in my jewellery creations.
 It’s difficult and often impossible to provide clear-cut evidence and definitions regarding the ethical concerns within the gemstone trading industry, so I have always employed the utmost care, research and consideration when buying any kind of precious or semi-precious stone for my practice.
 I will continue to do so as I move forward with ever-growing knowledge of the industry that I’m working within.

-- Mined Natural Gemstones
+Natural Gemstones

-- Lab-created Gemstones
+Lab-created Gemstones

 I’ll round off the topic of gemstone sourcing by sharing this report summary taken from the release of an Ethical Sourcing Special Report by CIBJO at the Virtual Congress in November 2021, prepared by their Coloured Stone Commission.
 The report detailed issues around ethical gemstone sourcing and how the principles of responsible supply chain management can be implemented without disenfranchising artisanal and small-scale miners, as well as small and medium-sized enterprises.
 Charles Abouchar, head of the Coloured Stone Commission, presented the report summary: